-Colleagues are required to protect the security of Huntington technology and information.
-You can help protect Huntington technology and information by following the guidelines listed below.
+Cyberattacks are a risk.
+Help protect Huntington systems by following the guidelines listed below.

-- Protect usernames/IDs and passwords; do not share them with others and do not email them to yourself - Use strong passwords - Do not access the Huntington network via unauthorized devices or applications - Ensure the security of technology resources assigned to you by Huntington and any approved personal devices you use to access Huntington information.
-When not in use, such technology must be locked, password protected and properly secured where it cannot easily be stolen or damaged. - Use caution when opening emails or attachments from unknown or suspicious senders
+- Protect usernames/IDs and passwords and do not share them with others - Do not access the Huntington network via unauthorized devices or applications - Ensure the security of electronic devices assigned to you by Huntington or those you use to access Huntington information - Use caution when opening emails or attachments from unknown or suspicious senders